 And use natural lights!
 Open the blinds to let in as much natural light as possible during the day; light candles when it gets dark.
 Light is one of the most powerful symbols of winter solstice.
 Let the lights you light remind you of hope, rebirth, and the cycle of life.

-With friends or without, the winter solstice is also a perfect opportunity to look to essential oils and crystals.
+Whether you are celebrating with friends or not, the winter solstice is also a perfect opportunity to look to essential oils and gemstones.

-Fir essential oils and plants (and other evergreen tree oils, like cedar) remind us of immortality (winter solstice would be a great time to decorate a Christmas tree with lights!) and oils like frankincense, myrrh, and patchouli are deeply spiritual and grounding--perfect for meditating and reflecting.
+Evergreen tree oils like cedar remind us of immortality and oils like frankincense, myrrh, and patchouli are deeply spiritual and grounding.
+Combinations like our Forest Bathing diffuser blend are perfect for meditating and reflecting.

 You can also look to citrus oils like grapefruit or orange; the Japanese use citrus fruits in their winter solstice celebrations, and many cultures look to round fruits as being symbolic of the sun.

-Garnet, ruby, and bloodstone are crystals traditionally used in winter solstice rituals.
-Garnet and ruby are fiery and symbolize vitality, courage, and rebirth from the flames.
-Bloodstone and garnet are very grounding and help restore creative energies.
-And while you reflect on your shadow self, you can look to black onyx.
+Garnet, ruby, and sunstone are crystals traditionally used in winter solstice rituals.
+Sunstone is also known as the stone of good fortune, believed to harness the power of the sun, sheds light during times of darkness and provides direction when all seems lost.
+It's known to bring forth joy and vitality, clearing negative energy to make way for renewed personal power and encouraging us to rejoice over even the smallest things.
+And while you reflect on your shadow self, you can look to black tourmaline.
 It is also very grounding, and helps you connect deeply to yourself.